patchlevel/event-sourcing/docs/message.md

 ## Built-in headers

 The message object has some built-in headers which are used internally.
-Which of them you get depends on the [store](store.md) you use.

-These headers are set by every store:

 * `StreamNameHeader` - The name of the stream the message belongs to, in the format `[aggregateName]-[aggregateId]`.
 * `PlayheadHeader` - The position of the message within its stream.